AdobeDocs/experience-cloud.en/help/mobile-android-implementation/analytics.md

 Similar to tracking non-page-load actions on a website, you often want to track an action that a user takes in your app, E.g. clicks on things that don't load another screen.
 This is handled very similarly to the trackState you used above, except that this method is called `trackAction`.

-Below is syntax and a code example from the documentation.
+Below are syntax and a code example from the documentation.

 **Syntax:**